I've Always Befriended My Neighbours In A Big City

 AdvertisementADVERTISEMENT

 If stereotypes were to be believed, I’m an anomaly in London.
-I’ve always known my neighbors, some have even crossed over into genuine friendships.
-Research in 2017 found that Londoners avoid talking to their neighbors out of a fear of rejection.
-An Aviva study (2019) also revealed that people in London are more likely to know none of their neighbors compared to other UK regions, with one in eight (13%) London adults unable to name a single one.
+I’ve always known my neighbours, some have even crossed over into genuine friendships.
+Research in 2017 found that Londoners avoid talking to their neighbours out of a fear of rejection.
+An Aviva study (2019) also revealed that people in London are more likely to know none of their neighbours compared to other UK regions, with one in eight (13%) London adults unable to name a single one.

 But my experience has been nothing like this.
 I was born in Hackney and lived there in my early years before my family relocated to Norfolk.
 When I moved back to East London a decade ago, I found that my neighbours were just as much a part of my life as they were in the countryside.